WICG/window-controls-overlay/explainer.md

 To provide the visibility and bounding rectangle of the overlay, this explainer proposes a new object on the `window.navigator` property called `windowControlsOverlay`.

 `windowControlsOverlay` would make available the following objects:
-* `getBoundingClientRect()` which would return a [`DOMRect`](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect) that represents the area under the window controls overlay.
-Interactive web content should not be displayed beneath the overlay.
+* `getBoundingClientRect()` which would return a [`DOMRect`](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect) that represents the area in the title bar region that is not under the window controls overlay.
+Interactive web content should can displayed in this area.
 * `visible` a boolean to determine if the window controls overlay has been rendered

 For privacy, the `windowControlsOverlay` will not be accessible to iframes inside of a webpage.
 See [Privacy Considerations](#privacy-considerations) below

 Whenever the overlay is resized, a `geometrychange` event will be fired on the `navigator.windowControlsOverlay` object to notify the client that it should recalculate the layout based on the new bounding rect of the overlay.

 #### CSS Environment Variables
 Although it's possible to layout the content of the title bar and web page with just the JavaScript APIs provided above, they are not as responsive as a CSS solution.
 This is problematic either when the overlay resizes to accommodate the origin text or a new extension icon populates the overlay, or when the window resizes.